S3-working-group/s3-practical-guide/docs/all.md

 The center provides internal services to support the organization.

-<a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">Domains</a> are linked as required to flow information and influence, and to support collaboration around dependencies.
+<a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">Domains</a> are linked as required to flow information and influence, and to support collaboration around dependencies.

 ![Peach Organization](img/structural-patterns/peach-organization.png)